Author

 Odds provided by DraftKings North Carolina; updated on July 10.

-The Open Championship has also provided its fair share of longshot winners (look no further than Brian Harman last summer).
+The Open Championship has also provided its fair share of longshot winners (look no further than Brian Harman in 2023).
 Ben Curtis and Todd Hamilton would also like a word.
 Who else deserves consideration?

 Don't count on a storybook ending for either Woods or Mickelson next week.